 ORQUIDIARIO CERRO VERDE is an orchid nursery established in Venezuela since 1975.
 It was founded by Armando Mantellini.
-From the beginning, our main objective has been to collect and reproducing orchids from Venezuela and other countries in order to enjoy, preserve, and improve the floral quality of themselves.
+From the beginning, our main objective has been collecting and reproducing orchids from Venezuela and other countries in order to enjoy, preserve, and improve the floral quality of themselves.
 With our reproduction work we have obtained an improvement in the quality of the species, reflected in the result of our crosses.

 Now we have our collection in Miami, Florida.
-In addition to sharing our hobby with friends and collectors of species, we also offer, for sale, plant divisions from our collection in the USA.
+In addition to sharing our hobby with friends and collectors of species, we also offer for sale, plant divisions from our collection in the USA.

 Maria from a very young age has been among orchids.
 She was born in Schenectady, New York, and grew up in Venezuela.
 She has already more than 30 years dedicated to cultivating and designing with these plants.
 After graduating as a Business Administrator, she created Orquidiario Cerro Verde with her father, a nursery in Caracas Venezuela, in which more than 4,000 crosses (Cattleyas, Phalaenopsis, Dendrobiums, Vandas, Oncidiums, etc.) have been reproduced, achieving high quality results in them.
 They have done a great job reproducing Cattleya species, Venezuelan, Colombian, Brazilian, among others, preserving them and improving their quality.
 She has been in Miami for 3 years, and recently in addition to dedicating herself to the cultivation of orchid plants, she enjoys designing with them making arrangements and maintenance of these plants both indoors and outdoors.